carmine560/submit-urls/README.md

 First, prepare your [JSON key
 file](https://developers.google.com/search/apis/indexing-api/v3/prereqs) for
-authorization and encrypt it using GnuPG with your OpenPGP key pair.
+authorization, and encrypt it using GnuPG with your OpenPGP key pair.
 Next, replace the values of the following options in the configuration file with
 yours: